GhazTools/Rust-Caching-Svc/README.md

 A simple rust service implementation for caching items using Redis

+## Before You Run

+You must have rust installed

 ## How To Run

 To run your service you can do the following